-- Design easy to access programs for economic development intervention whilst respecting the sanctity of financial markets - Minimise corporate debt on CBN balance sheet by promoting - Set up Economic Development Fund - Support Agriculture, Manufacturing and Housing with funding, guarantees and rebates, via money and capital market securities - Federal and State Governments to generate revenues by providing business friendly environment for capital market dium-term solution should have the CBN, Nigeria Investment Promotion Commission (NIPC), Securities and Exchange Commission (SEC), NSE and FMDQ develop a Foreign Capital Attraction Plan to pitch and woo foreign investors across the continent from Asia to America.
+A: The short-term solution is boosting FX market confidence through the right market structure, friendly regulation/policies, liquidity risk management products (FX call options) and the right business attitude.
+The medium-term solution should have the CBN, Nigeria Investment motion Commission (NIPC), Securities and Exchange Comr (SEC), NSE and FMDQ develop a Foreign Capital Attraction Plan to pitch and woo foreign investors across the continent from Asia to America.
 All the parties must deliver on their responsibilities.
 Long-term solution is to make all sectors in Nigeria business-oriented!

-What should the CBN do now and what type of FX Market do we require now to support the economy?
+What should the CBN do now and what type of FX Market do we require now to support the economy

-The CBN should articulate its strategy (high asset yield to attract FPIs) and sequence things appropriately.
+A: The CBN should articulate its strategy (high asset yield to attract FPIs) and sequence things appropriately.
 They should start by doing all to reduce the devaluation risk and boost market confidence.
 It is imperative that its operations should be financial markets savvy.
-I have said this over the years and will say it again, the CBN needs to upgrade its financial markets franchise considerably.
+I have said this over the years and will say it again, CBN needs to upgrade its financial markets ranchise considerably.
 The FX market required to support the economy is one that is truly liberalised and designed to suit the structure of the Nigerian economy.
 Our FX market should appreciate the presence of the informal market and ensure that they have access to FX.

-Q: Are the OTC FX Futures helping the situation?
-Has it met the expectations of the CBN and FMDQ?
-A: The OTC FX Futures, as designed, is meant to help the situation, however, liquidity and devaluation risks have limited its success in attracting FX inflows.
-It has helped in smoothening the FX demand, thereby reducing frontloading of FX requirements.
+Are the OTC FX Futures helping the situation?
+Has it met the expectations of the CBN and FMDO?

+4: The OTC FX Futures, as designed, is meant to help the situation, however, liquidity and devaluation risks have limited its success in attracting FX inflows.
+It has helped in smoothening he FX demand, thereby reducing frontloading o FX requirements.
 This is a major expectation of the CBN.
 Local FX buyers will continue to hedge if they are able to source the required dollars at maturity of the contracts.
 For a new product, it has met FMDQ's expectations, in terms of acceptance.
 The innovation has ushered the idea of hedging in a structured manner, in line with global standards.
-The next phase is the introduction of a central counterparty (CCP) clearing house to protect all stakeholders involved in hedging products.
+The next phase is the introduction of a central cou (CCP) clearing house to protect all stakeholders involved in hedging products.
 In terms of pricing, we hope the CBN will normalise the curve as soon as possible to allow higher trading activity in the market.